jina-embeddings-v5-text: Task-Targeted Embedding Distillation: Evaluation

 \subsection{Ablation Studies}

 We analyzed the effect of key design choices in our training setup through ablation testing.
 We focused on several factors that directly influence retrieval performance.
 Section~\ref{sec:ablation:training-obj} describes empirical studies on different distillation strategies and Section~\ref{sec:ablation:projection} studies the role of student and teacher projections for aligning embedding spaces during distillation.
 Furthermore, in Section~\ref{sec:eval:retrieval-component}, we investigate the influence of the three loss components used to train the retrieval adapter, and in Section~\ref{sec:eval:gor-quantization} how GOR regularization makes the model more robust towards binary quantization.
+All ablations are conducted using the \texttt{Qwen3-0.6B-Base} backbone model used for \JEmbeddingVFiveTextSmall{}.